OWI 3rd charges are serious – contact the drunk driving attorneys at Van Severen Law Office immediately.

 OWI 3rd charges are serious.
 You’ve already received some jail time for your second-offense drunk driving charge.
 Your third offense carries even more significant penalties.
 For example, where the minimum punishment for an OWI 2nd is 5 days jail, that penalty moves up to 45 days jail for a third offense.
 We recognize that this amount of time in jail is life-changing, and our drunk driving attorneys stand prepared to defend you.

-Finally, there’s one step you need to take before we can start fighting your case.
+There’s one step you need to take before we can start fighting your case.
 Call us.
 Our criminal and drunk driving defense attorneys are available 24/7 to begin consulting about your case.
 We recognize that frequently drunk driving incidents happen at night, and on the weekends.
 Police and prosecutors work around the clock to prosecute you.
 Why should your defense attorney not work as hard?
-Let’s start fighting – you can reach us at (414) 270-0202.
+Let’s talk about your case – call us at (414) 270-0202.

+An OWI 3rd is a third offense drunk driving charge.
 OWI stands for operating while intoxicated.
-This specific article discusses third offense OWI charges.
+This specific article discusses third offense OWI charges, which is a unique charge that includes very specific possible penalties.
 There’s a difference between driving and and operating, defined in section 356.63(3) of the Wisconsin Statutes:

 “Under the influence of an intoxicant” means the defendant’s ability to operate a vehicle was impaired because of consumption of an alcoholic beverage.
 Prosecutors must prove that the defendant was less able to exercise the clear judgment and steady hand necessary to handle and control a motor vehicle.
 Particular acts of unsafe driving aren’t necessary.
 Instead, prosecutors must show impairment of the defendant’s ability to safely control the vehicle.